Why Group Swimming Lessons Build Confidence Faster Than Private Classes

 2. Encouragement from Friends and Coaches

-Every small achievement—like taking the first jump or swimming a full lap — is met with cheers from classmates and encouragement from the coach.
+Every little accomplishment, like making the first jump or swimming a whole lap, is greeted with applause from peers and support from the instructor.

 3. Mistakes Become Part of the Fun